Frequently Asked Questions

 The team that developed Climate Insights has applied climate model data they processed and analysed in hundreds of projects around the world – many with and for trusted, returning corporate entities, insurance companies, banks, federal governments, local governments, international financial institutions (Asian Development Bank, World Bank) UN agencies, engineering companies, management consulting firms, universities, and individuals.
 The experience we have gained over nearly 20 years is unparalleled.
 Experience counts and accessible expertise is critical.

-The team at Climate Insights has worked with CMIP 1 and 2, CMIP3, and CMIP5 and is currently working with CMIP6 data.
+The team at CLIMsystems that has developed Climate Insights has worked with CMIP 1 and 2, CMIP3, CMIP5 and has processed over 60 variables applying the latest CMIP6 data.
 We know what data is available and what will become available and what limitations exist and what opportunities can be realised.
 We adhere to ethical standards in the climate data knowledge generation and will always be transparent and will thoroughly document all the data and methods applied.

 The team that is responsible for managing the Climate Insights platform has many relationships with key international institutions.
 A critical link is membership on a five-member Board representing New Zealand in the ISO TC207 that includes over a dozen standards being written in the adaptation and GHG accounting area.
 The engagement with the international ISO community means that Climate Insights will continue to evolve with such international standards in mind.
 Scientists that work on Climate Insights are also registered under the Nairobi Work Programme of the UN.
 After one year of peer review CLIMsystems was awarded a seven-year position on the New Zealand Ministry of the Environments climate change science panel.
 We also maintain a membership with CTCN (Climate Technology Centre & Network) administered by the UN Environment Programme.
 We also are members of the Climate and Development Knowledge Network.
 The team has also won numerous awards including a Special Achievement Award in GIS with ESRI stemming from our work in making climate information accessible to the world.
 With over twenty years of experience we have developed extensive networks with experts around the world that form a strong, vibrant and collaborative community.